amwebexpert/poc-react-native-pdf/README.md

 # POC react-native-pdf

-POC for iOS and Android - View PDF files natively
+POC for iOS and Android - View PDF files natively.

+NOTE: look at `src/screens/PDVViewer/PDFViewer.tsx` for the viewer, which is used inside `Home.tsx`.
+The rest of the codebase is just bootstraping stuff of the native application copied from another project...

 Android                                                                                                | iPhone